 Expert Tip: Stock up on frozen shrimp when it's on sale and keep it in your freezer for when you need it!

 Add smoked andouille sausage and make it a true low country boil!
+And the edition of crab legs will take it over the top!

 In a pinch for seasoning, substitute Old Bay Seasoning mix.